 When your doctor prescribes a medication, you may fill the prescription at any participating pharmacy.
-Call (888) 766-5490 or go to caremark.com/sofrxplan to locate a participating pharmacy.
+Call (888) 766-5490 or go to Caremark.com/sofrxplan to locate a participating pharmacy.

 Take your prescription and present your prescription drug program identification card to the pharmacist.
-You pay a Copayment (Coinsurance for Health Investor Health Plan option) for up to a 30-day supply of each covered prescription (90-days maintenance at participating retailers).
+You pay a Copayment (Coinsurance for HDHP Option) for up to a 30-day supply of each covered prescription (90-days maintenance at participating retailers).
 There is no paperwork when you use your prescription drug card at a participating pharmacy; Claims are submitted electronically.